mendix/IBM-Watson-Connector-Suite/README.md

 ```
 Please following the instructions in the Example app to provide the service credentials accordingly in the app.

+## Test environments

+The Example app has been tested locally and in sandbox.
+It has not been text in IBM Bluemix yet, although the model provides the configuration files.

+## Known issues

+The ChatWidget doesn't show the username when the Example App is deployed in a sandbox

 ## Built With

 * Mendix Modeler 6.6.0